Clearview High School

 Clearview High School (CHS) is a public high school located in Lorain, Ohio, United States.
 It is part of the Clearview Local School District, one of five school districts serving the city of Lorain and all of Sheffield Township, Ohio.
 Clearview High School houses students in grades 9-12.
 It was formerly named Clearview Junior-Senior High School and housed students in grades 7-12.
 After a remodeling project across the district in the early 2000s, grades 7 and 8 moved to Durling Middle School, just northwest of the high school.

 Of the five school districts that are wholly or partially within the city of Lorain, Clearview serves the second largest population of Lorain students, with Lorain High School being the largest.
-The other local school districts are Amherst, Firelands, Vermilion and Eyria.
+The other local school districts are Amherst, Firelands, Vermilion and Elyria.
 At one time Lorain City Schools wanted the Clearview students that lived in the Lorain city part of the Clearview Local School District.

 The school colors are blue and gold.
 The sports teams are known as the Clippers.
 The school's fight song, instrumentally, is the fight song from Washington State University.